 - Another cube with the same volume, but rotated 45° for a slightly more aerodynamic front.

 For the wind speed, I chose 110 mph.
 This may seem high, but is the standard design wind speed for buildings in California as set in ASCE 7.
-It represents the speed of 3-second intense wind gusts that structures must be designed to withstand.
+Representing the speed of 3-second intense wind gusts that structures must be designed to withstand.

 Wind Load Equations

-There are numerous methods for calculating wind load on a structure or object.
-ASCE 7 is one of the most detailed, but other organizations like the International Code Council and the National Association of Tower Erectors have adapted the equations from ASCE 7 or developed their own, based on their industry’s specific needs.
+Numerous methods are used for calculating wind load on a structure or object.
+ASCE 7 is one of the most detailed, other organizations like the International Code Council and the National Association of Tower Erectors have adapted the equations from ASCE 7 or developed their own, based on their industry’s specific needs.
 For this brief examination I will use the generic drag calculation (Eqn 1-2), a drag calculation modified with two additional wind-related coefficients (Eqn 3-5), and ASCE 7’s equation for “other structures” (chimneys, tanks, rooftop equipment and similar structures) (Eqn 6-7).